bszonye/civ7-re-sorts/README.md

 ## localization
-the mod is language-independent during play. only the mod configuration screen contains localized text.
+the mod is language-independent during play. only the main menu screens (Mods and Options) contain localized text.

 supported languages: